eyaly/SauceAppiumSample/README.md

     mvn clean install -DtestngXmlFile=testng_appium_ios_web.xml -Dregion=eu

 The tests will be executed on a iPhone 8.
 > NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

+## Run Native App tests on Sauce Labs Android Emulators
+If you want to run the Native Android App tests on Sauce Labs Android Emulator devices then you can run the Android tests with

+    // If using the US DC
+    mvn clean install -DtestngXmlFile=testng_appium_emu_android.xml -Dregion=us

+    // If using the EU DC
+    mvn clean install -DtestngXmlFile=testng_appium_emu_android.xml -Dregion=eu

+The tests will be executed on Android Emulator, platform version 8.0.

+> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

+## Run Web App tests on Sauce Labs Android Emulators
+If you want to run the Web App tests on Sauce Labs real Android devices then you can run the web tests with

+    // If using the US DC
+    mvn clean install -DtestngXmlFile=testng_appium_emu_android_web.xml -Dregion=us

+    // If using the EU DC
+    mvn clean install -DtestngXmlFile=testng_appium_emu_android_web.xml -Dregion=eu

+The tests will be executed on Android Emulator, platform version 8.0.

+> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

+## Run Native App tests on Sauce Labs iOS Simulators
+If you want to run the Native iOS App tests on Sauce Labs Simulator devices then you can run the iOS tests with

+    // If using the US DC
+    mvn clean install -DtestngXmlFile=testng_appium_sim_ios.xml -Dregion=us

+    // If using the EU DC
+    mvn clean install -DtestngXmlFile=testng_appium_sim_ios.xml -Dregion=eu

+The tests will be executed on a iPhone 8 Simulator.
+> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

+## Run Web App tests on Sauce Labs iOS Simulators
+If you want to run the Web App tests on Sauce Labs iOS Simulator devices then you can run the web tests with

+    // If using the US DC
+    mvn clean install -DtestngXmlFile=testng_appium_sim_ios_web.xml -Dregion=us

+    // If using the EU DC
+    mvn clean install -DtestngXmlFile=testng_appium_sim_ios_web.xml -Dregion=eu

+The tests will be executed on a iPhone 8 Simulator.
+> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command